 Hi.
 I’m Nathan Schechter, the Founder of Mind Body Literacy.

-I’ve worked in the health, fitness, movement and healing arts industries for close to 20 years.
+I’ve worked in the creative, health, fitness, movement and healing arts industries for close to 20 years.
 Some of my experiences include:

 - Acting with well known celebrities as a youth